 In principle all master courses offered at the TU/e can be chosen as free electives.
-Also courses from the Embedded Systems programs in TU Delft and the University of Twente may qualify as suitable free electives.
+Also courses from the Embedded Systems programs in TU Delft and the University of Twente may qualify as suitable free electives, provided that there is no content-wise overlap with other courses in your individual study program.
+You need to obtain permission from the study advisor before enrolling in courses from Delft or Twente to confirm there is no overlap issue.

 Your complete study program including the free electives always requires approval by the examinations committee.
 Your mentor will help you to compose a balanced program that is very likely to be approved.

-Some courses may be prescribed as homologation courses (up to 10 credits) to make up for deficiencies in former education (see Section 7.3.7).
+Some courses may be prescribed as homologation courses (up to 15 credits) to make up for deficiencies in former education (see Section 7.3.7).
 This prescription is part of the admission decision.

-If you do not (yet) have a degree from another country or at least 15 credit points in international experience you should reserve 15 credits from the room for free electives to take courses abroad or to do an internship of 15 credits abroad, see Section 1.8.
+If you do not (yet) have a degree from another country or at least 15 credit points in international experience you should reserve 15 credits from the room for free electives to take courses abroad or to do an internship of 15 credits abroad, see Section 1.7.2.